a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Special > Disk Copy....
 Select a Pascal disk as a desination disk.
 Verify that in the "Do you want to erase ...?" dialog that the name does not have adjusted case (e.g. "TGP:" not "Tgp:"), and the name is quoted.
 * Launch DeskTop.
 Special > Disk Copy....
 Select a DOS 3.3 disk as a desination disk.
 Verify that in the "Do you want to erase ...?" dialog that the prompt describes the disk using slot and drive, and is not quoted.

+* Configure Virtual II with two Omnidisks formatted as ProDOS volumes mounted.
+Launch DeskTop.
+Special > Disk Copy....
+Select the Omnidisks as Source and Destination.
+Verify that after being prompted to insert the source and destination disks, a "Do you want to erase ...?" confirmation prompt is shown.

 # Alerts

 * Launch DeskTop.
 Trigger an alert with only OK (e.g. running a shortcut with disk ejected).
 Verify that Escape key closes alert.